Breathitt County, Kentucky

-Breathitt County (/ˈbrɛˌθɪt/ BREH-thit) is a county in the eastern Appalachian portion of the U.S. state of Kentucky.
+Breathitt County (/ˈbrɛˌθɪt/ BREH-thit) is a county located in the eastern portion of the U.S. state of Kentucky.
 As of the 2020 census, the population was 13,718.
 Its county seat is Jackson.
 The county was formed in 1839 and was named for John Breathitt, who was Governor of Kentucky from 1832 to 1834.
-Breathitt County was a prohibition or dry county, until a public vote in July 2016 that allowed alcohol sales.
+Breathitt County was formerly a dry county, until a public vote in July 2016 passed, allowing alcohol sales.

 History

 The area now encompassed by Kentucky's Breathitt County was first bounded in 1772, when all of what is now the state of Kentucky was in the frontier county of Fincastle County, Virginia.
 Fincastle was divided in 1776, with the western portion named Kentucky County, Virginia.
 In 1780, Virginia set aside all land in Kentucky County for soldiers who had served in the Revolutionary War.
 In 1780, Kentucky County was divided into 3 counties, Jefferson, Fayette, and Lincoln.
 Lincoln County was divided in 1799, with part becoming Knox County.
 In 1807, the Legislature partitioned the upper part of Knox to create Clay County.
 On February 6, 1839, a portion of Clay (along with portions of Estill and Perry Counties) was partitioned off to create Breathitt County.
 It was named for Governor John Breathitt.
+The first people to actually settle on the land that became Breathitt County were Joseph Back (1745–1819), his wife Elizabeth Hoffman-Maggard (1755–1826), and their four children: Joseph Back Jr. (1773–1802); John Back (1774–1854); Mary Back (1777–1807); and Henry Back (1785–1871).
+This has been well-documented in many books including, The Bach (Back) Family from Southeastern Kentucky by Dr. Mary Back Simpson.